SimpleDataLabsInc/prophecy-docs/docs/getting-started/getting-started-sql-snowflake.md

 #### 4.3.2 Define Datasets

 Importing Datasets is really easy.
-We can just drag-and-drop our existing tables directly into a model.
+[Upload a file](/docs/low-code-sql/development/gems/datasources/upload-files.md) or drag-and-drop existing tables directly into a model.
 We’re going to demonstrate that in the next step.

 ### 4.4 Develop your first model

+A model is an entity [like a pipeline](/docs/concepts/project/models.md#models-vs-pipelines) that contains a set of data transformations.
+However a Model defines a single output - a view or a table that will be created on the warehouse of choice.
+Each model is stored as a select statement in a SQL file within a project.
+Prophecy models are based on dbt Core [models](https://docs.getdbt.com/docs/build/models).

+Here we create a `customers_nations` model that’s going to enrich our customers and produce a report of which customers show up in which geographic areas most commonly.

 Figma: https://www.figma.com/design/DOqevNGzwkcPlwwUx1f5Dd/Documentation-%26-Blogs-(docs.prophecy.io)?node-id=5342-2500&t=wBPd5IOTLQA7I5I6-0
 TODO: insert one video here with audio, chapters, and text below